Yosemite Elopement Photographer

 Planning Your Visit and Yosemite Elopement Photography

-- As your Yosemite Elopement Photographers we work with you on your timeline and locations to ensure the best lighting.
-Contact me before you get too far in the planning process.
+- As your Yosemite Elopement Photographer I enjoy working with you on your timeline and locations to ensure the best lighting for your special moments.
+Contact me before you get too far in the planning process!

 Yosemite Elopement Vendors permit fees

-- We have connections with local florists, officiants and mobile hair/makeup and will assist with planning.
+- I have connections with local florists, officiants and mobile hair/makeup to help bring your vision to reality!

 - All national parks require an Entrance Fee and Commercial Photography Permit for ceremonies.
-For that reason, we help get you all the uninteresting, but important, details on this to make sure your ceremony or session isn’t interrupted.
+I’ll gladly help direct you on this for processing and fee(s) involved.

 Yosemite Elopement Lodging and service

 - Yosemite is deep within California’s Sierra Nevada mountain range and requires some planning for lodging.
 Staying in the valley will keep you close to most major points of interest.
 There are also great lodging options near Fish Camp/Wawona, Oakhurst and El Portal.
 If arriving in summer months when Tioga Road is open, check out Toulumne Meadows area for lodging!

 - Most restaurants in the area close between 8-10pm, so make sure to plan ahead for sunset adventuring and have food ready, especially if lodging outside of the park.